 Cannabis Tincture Alternatives

 For those who dislike tinctures solely because of their taste, there’s a simple solution.
 A tincture can be placed into gelatin caps and ingested that way, assuming it was made with high-proof alcohol.
-Premade cannabis-infused gel caps are available at many medical cannabis dispensaries.
+Premade cannabis-infused gel caps are available at many medical marijuana dispensaries.

 Other patients may desire to avoid the alcohol intake inherent to tincture use.
-For these patients, a solvent-free cannabis oil can be used instead.
+For these patients, solvent-free marijuana oil can be used instead.
 CBD oil also fits within the alcohol-free paradigm, though it may not be strong enough for those with severe health challenges.
 Thankfully, THC-rich oils are readily available as well.

 Cannabis Tinctures: A Rich Past, A Bright Future

 It seems like the historical popularity of cannabis tinctures has come full circle.
-As of 2019, cannabis tinctures are more prevalent—and more advanced—than ever.
+As of 2019, marijuana tinctures are more prevalent—and more advanced—than ever.
 The specificity made possible by tinctures (both their titration and cannabinoid content are adjustable) opens a door to future cannabis-based personalized medicine, too.